zdorow/NewYearCleanup/README.md

 # NewYearCleanup
 Scripts for cleaning up for a new year.
+Please run with caution